-Step 1: Prepare to replace drive drawer
+Step 1: Prepare to replace drive drawer (60-drive)

-Determine if you can perform the replacement procedure while the drive shelf is online or if you need to stop host I/O activity and power off any of the shelves that are powered on.
+Prepare to replace a drive drawer by determining if you can perform the replacement procedure while the drive shelf is online or if you need to stop host I/O activity and power off any of the shelves that are powered on.
 If you are replacing a drawer in a shelf with Drawer Loss Protection, there is no need to stop host I/O activity and power off any of the shelves.

 - 1. Determine if the drive shelf is powered on. - If the power is off, you do not need to issue the CLI command.
 Go to Step 2: Remove cable chains. - If the power is on, go to the next step. - 2.
-Access the CLI, and then enter the following command:
+Type the following command on the command line, and press Enter: